sumeet0420/learning-java/QUESTIONS.md

 51. Write a program to reverse an integer.
 52. Write a Set of 5 numbers in single line.
 53. Write a method that print whether a given is greater than 5 or not.
 You can use only if block. not, else block, or any other loop, or declare a new variable.
+54. Write a program to find the prime numbers from 1 to 100.